-- Removing the Tooth – first, your dentist will use an elevator to detach the fibers which tightly bind the tooth to the gums and the jaw bon Afterward, another elevator is used in a lever action to make the tooth mobile in its socket.
+First, your dentist will use an elevator to detach the fibers which tightly bind the tooth to the gums and the jaw bone.
+Afterward, another elevator is used in a lever action to make the tooth mobile in its socket.
 Once the tooth has become sufficiently mobile, the crown of the tooth is held firmly with extraction forceps, and gently rocked sideways.
 Finally, the tooth is extracted by using an outward force.

-- Cleaning the Socket – immediately after removing the tooth, socket will is cleaned, followed by squeezing it with finger pressur Afterward, a clean cotton gauze is placed inside the socket and the patient will be asked to bite on it.
+Immediately after removing the tooth, socket will is cleaned, followed by squeezing it with finger pressure.
+Afterward, a clean cotton gauze is placed inside the socket and the patient will be asked to bite on it.
 This will help with controlling bleeding and clot formation.

 In some cases, a tooth is so grossly damaged that it cannot be extracted through the regular procedure.
 In such cases, our dentists may plan to surgically extract the tooth.
 Surgical dental extraction involves making an incision over the gums which surrounding the affected tooth and raising a flap.
 Afterward, the surrounding bone is removed slightly to ease removal of the tooth.
 Once the tooth is delivered, the socket is cleaned and the flap is sutured back into position.